sbrsarkar/sensitivity_analysis/README.md

 # Sensitivity Analysis
 > Project in collaboration with Soroush Zamanian and Ge Liu

 Failure in wastewater infrastructure systems is recognized as a serious, worldwide concern which can have irreversible impacts on health, environment, and the economy.
 Concrete sewer pipes are most commonly used in wastewater systems.
 Cracks form in them when the tensile stress on the pipes exceeds its tensile strain.
-The geometry of the pipe, materials used, properties of the soil in which the pipe is buried, etc. can affect the tensile stress on the pipe.
+The geometry of the pipe, materials used, properties of the soil in which the pipe is buried, etc. can affect the tensile stress on pipes.
 There are currently 11 known factors that can influence the tensile stress.
 In this project, we considered 5 of them.
 Our goal was to identify the dominant factors that influence the tensile stress on the pipe.
 We also estimated a safety region for the significant variables that would keep the tensile stress within permissible limits.

 We used a simulator that provides the tensile stress as the output response.
-Due to the high com- putational complexity, the simulator takes about 2 hours for a single run.
-We fitted the simulator data to two models that we studied in the course; Bayesian Gaussian Process (GP) and Bayesian Additive Regression Trees (BART).
+Due to the high computational complexity, the simulator takes about 2 hours for a single run.
+We fitted the simulator data to two models; Bayesian Gaussian Process (GP) and Bayesian Additive Regression Trees (BART).
 We then used the fitted models to perform Sensitivity Analysis (SA).
-We also selected one of the two models based on Mean Squared Prediction Error (MSPE) and it was used for some sensitivity_analysisfurther analysis.
+We also selected one of the two models based on Mean Squared Prediction Error (MSPE) and it was used for some further analysis.

 ## Experiment design
-We chose a sample size of 50 where 40 samples were used as training data to fit the two models (Bayesian GP and BART) and the remaining 10 samples were used as the testing data for validation and to measure the predicting performance of each model.
-To generate a randomized design of the experiment, we implemented a space-filling design method, the Latin Hypercube Sampling (LHS) on the domain of the five predictors.
-Based on the prior information we have on the five predictors, all of them are distributed independently as the lognormal distribution with corresponding mean and standard deviation of the Gaussian component are given in the table below.
+We chose a sample size of 50 where 40 samples were used as training data to fit the two models (Bayesian GP and BART) and the remaining 10 samples were used as testing data and to measure the predictive performance of each model.
+To generate a randomized design of the experiment, we used a space-filling design method, the Latin Hypercube Sampling (LHS) on the domain of the five predictors.
+Based on the prior information we have on the five predictors, all of them are independent lognormal random variables with corresponding mean and standard deviation of the Gaussian component as given in the table below.

 Simulator inputs